 although kits and instructions are available to do just that.
 No, what

-we have done is employ off-the shelf electret capsules and managed
+we have done is employ off-the shelf electret capsules

 to stir recipes that have pleasing accuracy.
 All this by way of

 introduction to the general subject of mic building.
 Today's link is

 something just found.

 Thursday January 21, 2021 1:06 PM CST -- Inside the Public Domain

 power radio broadcasters incline toward watching the public domain (PD)

 hoping always to find program material free for use without cumbersome

 performance fees.
 Our Canadian correspondent Artisan Radio has talked